German Translation Services

 - Use a German Translator, because you can’t ‘just get it translated’ by anyone

 A successful German translator or interpreter needs to have a comprehensive and expert knowledge of their own language, and as you can see from the above information, it’s not at all easy!
-This is why German and interpreters and translators at Planet Veritas are qualified to at least degree level, have at least five years’ professional experience and must show proof that they have expertise in their chosen field.
+This is why German and interpreters and translators at Lingua Translations are qualified to at least degree level, have at least five years’ professional experience and must show proof that they have expertise in their chosen field.
 They also only translate into their native language and must be living in-country, because this is the only way of ensuring that they keep completely up to date with the conventions of modern language.
 Contact us today and one of our Project Managers will be happy to advise you on your German translation and interpreting requirements.

 - What about the REALLY long words?